nemild/smart-contract-best-practices/smart-contracts.md

 #### Favor `.send()` over `.call()`, `.callcode()`, `.delegatecall()`

-`send` is usually safer, as it only has access to gas stipend of 2,300 gas, which is insufficient for the send recipient to trigger state changes (2,300 gas was chosen to allow the recipient to register a log, but not much else).
-Raw calls do not have a cap in how much gas can be used.
+`send` is usually safer, as it only has access to gas stipend of 2,300 gas, which is insufficient for the send recipient to trigger state changes (2,300 gas was chosen to allow the recipient to fire an event, but not much else).
+Raw calls do not have a cap in how much gas can be used, unless explicitly specified.
 If you do use a raw external call, the return value should be checked to see if it failed.

 Source: